Understanding Lease Agreement Contracts: Key Tips for Tenants and Landlords

 Term of Lease

-Lease term specifies the duration the tenant agrees to occupy the property.
+The lease term specifies the duration the tenant agrees to occupy the property.
 It defines the start and end dates of the lease agreement.
-Terms can vary widely from month-to-month for more flexible arrangements up to multi-year contracts, especially for commercial leases.
+Terms can vary widely from month to month for more flexible arrangements up to multi-year contracts, especially for commercial leases.

 Rent and Payment Details